If you’re considering a website redesign, this article is for you…

 Staying busy is never a good reason for anything.
 If you’re working on your website to kill time or because you don’t know what else to do, there’s a deeper problem—and probably something else you need to do.

-I’m guilty of this and you might be too.
-Your website is important, but let’s be strategic, think through a marketing plan, a sales strategy, and figure out where your website fits in that plan.
+I’m guilty of this, and you might be too.
+Your website is essential, but let’s be strategic, think through a marketing plan and a sales strategy, and figure out where your website fits.
 Then, decide where working on your website fits in the priority list.

 3. You’re not getting the leads or sales you want from your website

-If this is happening, you may need to redesign your website but, unless your website is a complete disaster, you likely don’t need a full redesign.
-You probably need to work on your offer, your messaging, and your marketing.
+If this happens, you may need to redesign your website, but unless your website is a complete disaster, you likely don’t need a total redesign.
+You probably need to work on your offer, messaging, and marketing.

-You’d be surprised at how much of a difference it makes when you show the right words to the right people.
-As I mentioned before, a pretty website isn’t the key to selling more.
+You’d be surprised at how much difference it makes when you show the right words to the right people.
+As I mentioned, a pretty website isn’t the key to selling more.

 So if you’re still reading, you may be asking yourself . . . do I or don’t I need a redesign?
 If I don’t need a redesign, what do I need instead?

 Great question.
 I want to help you figure that out.
-I’ll share a little secret: the reason most websites don’t work is that the people behind them are following old rules to a new game.
+I’ll share a little secret: most websites don’t work because the people behind them follow old rules for a new game.

-In order to get your website to work, you have to transition from the old way of thinking about your website as a multi-tool that holds a bunch of different information about your business, product, or service, and is something people want to click around and explore, to a machete that does one job and it does it well.
+To get your website to work, you have to transition from the old way of thinking about your website as a multi-tool that holds a bunch of different information about your business, product, or service and is something people want to click around and explore, to a machete that does one job and it does it well.